 Temporary leases and pop up stores could revitalise retail centres and high streets impacted by COVID-19.
 It’s not a new idea, but it’s a good one.

 While the effects of the COVID-19 shutdown are yet to be fully understood, social distancing and lockdowns have had a significant impact on the retail sector – notably bricks and mortar retail.
-As restrictions ease across some states, and retail centres start to reopen, pop up store and temporary use leases could provide a simple yet effective short-term tool for activating empty shop fronts.
+As restrictions ease across some states, and retail centres start to reopen, pop up stores and temporary use leases could provide a simple yet effective short-term tool for activating empty shop fronts.

 While not a new idea, temporary stimulus strategies offer a short-term option for activating local centres and provide a low-cost solution which relies primarily on the creative and social capital within a community.
 Temporary use strategies provide the flexibility to overcome unfavourable economic conditions, both cyclically and in the long term.